 Since we’re heading into the holiday baking season, I wanted to share a holiday favorite from my childhood.
 I remember many family holidays growing up where chocolate pudding pie was served, and it’s always what I chose when it was time for dessert.

-But the chocolate pudding pie from my childhood isn’t safe for those with food allergies – it was laden with gluten, dairy, and other additives that we avoid today.
+But that recipe from my childhood isn’t safe for those with food allergies – it was laden with gluten, dairy, and other ingredients that we avoid today.
 I decided to remake this pie so that those with food allergies can enjoy it on their holiday menu this year.
-This version is gluten free, vegan, and free of the top 8 allergens.
+This version is gluten free, vegan, and free of the top 9 allergens.

-It’s not difficult to make a dairy free chocolate pudding.
-The process is the same as making pudding with dairy, but I use coconut milk instead.
-You can probably use any non-dairy milk that works for your diet – I used to make it with almond milk before we had nut allergies in the house, and I’ve also heard that soy milk works well.
+- Non-Dairy Milk – You can use any non-dairy milk that works for your diet – I used to make it with almond milk before we had nut allergies in the house, and that worked well.
+Oat milk, unsweetened coconut milk, or soy milk are all good options.

 You can make either the crust or the entire pie the day before you plan to serve it.
-Keep the chocolate pudding pie refrigerated until you’re ready to serve it to your guests, and make sure you get to sit down and enjoy a slice, too!
+Keep this chocolate pie refrigerated until you’re ready to serve it to your guests, and make sure you get to sit down and enjoy a slice, too!

 Chocolate Pudding Pie (Dairy Free, Vegan, GF).